AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/execute-campaign.md

 **Example One - True**

-In the Execute Campaign flow step of the first parent campaign, the "Use Parent Campaign Token Context" is set to **True**.
+In the Execute Campaign flow step of the first parent campaign, the "[!UICONTROL Use Parent Campaign Token Context]" is set to **[!UICONTROL True]**.

 ![](assets/execute-campaign-5.png)